katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 no more tasks to execute trivial.

-To understand how easy is to model things when there is a single writer on channels let me introduce the sample code that we will be working from now on
+To understand how easy is to model things when there is a single writer on a channel let me introduce the sample code that we will be working from now on:
-(it is as simple/stupid as possible):

 ```go
 package main